 - Rubber Grips

 The Logitech G604 is an ergonomic mouse that has a few interesting features.
 To start, it has a total of 15 programmable buttons, with one side having 8 in total.
 That’s crazy!
 So if you really like buttons, this mouse would be good for you.

-Besides that, it has two wireless mode; WIFI via the receiver or Bluetooth.
-For gaming the Lightspeed receiver is obviously better but the Bluetooth option opens up some possibilities like you can use it with a laptop or mobile device, so it’s more versatile.
+Besides that, it has two wireless modes; WIFI via the receiver or Bluetooth.
+For gaming, the Lightspeed receiver is obviously better, but the Bluetooth option opens up some possibilities like you can use it with a laptop or mobile device.
 You can toggle between Wireless and Bluetooth with a button.